betweentwomidnights/gary-backend-combined/README.md

 the front-end for gary-on-the-fly is at (https://github.com/betweentwomidnights/gotf-frontend.git)

-a third backend can easily be spun up using `Dockerfile.concurrent_gary`, `requirements-concurrent_gary.txt`, `requirements-concurrent_gary.txt`, and the two docker images for mongoDB and redis that we already have in the main `docker-compose.yml` of this repo.
+there's also a web app at https://thecollabagepatch.com (go to gary's page and click gary4web) i still need to push the web app front-end to github. gary4web uses the `concurrent_gary` setup.

+a third backend exists for a multi-gpu setup that uses both docker images. it's in the `old_random_backup_scripts` folder.

 any fine-tunes hosted on huggingface can be used in both backends.